ethereum/go-ethereum/docs/vulnerabilities/vulnerabilities.md

 ### Why silent patches

 In the case of Ethereum, it takes a lot of time (weeks, months) to get node operators to update even to a scheduled hard fork.
-If we were to highlight that a release contains important consensus or DoS fixes, there is always a risk of someone trying to beat updaters to the punch line and exploit the vulnerability.
-We do not strive for "security via obscurity", but delaying a potential attack sufficiently to make the majority of node operators immune may be worth the temporary "hit" to transparency.
+If we were to highlight that a release contains important consensus or DoS fixes, there is always a risk of someone trying to beat node operators to the punch, and exploit the vulnerability.
+Delaying a potential attack sufficiently to make the majority of node operators immune may be worth the temporary loss of transparency.

-The primary goal for the Geth team is the health of the Ethereum network as a whole.

-The decision whether or not to publish details about a serious vulnerability boils down to what the fallout would be in both cases and picking the one where the damage is smaller.
+The primary goal for the Geth team is the health of the Ethereum network as a whole, and the decision whether or not to publish details about a serious vulnerability boils down to minimizing the risk and/or impact of discovery and exploitation.

 At certain times, it's better to remain silent as shown by other projects too such as [Monero](https://www.getmonero.org/2017/05/17/disclosure-of-a-major-bug-in-cryptonote-based-currencies.html),